Understanding and Mitigating the Impacts of Differentially Private Census Data on State Level Redistricting: Methods and Data

-Unless otherwise noted, we require population deviation at most 5\% from the ideal, use block groups as the smallest unit of geography, and subsample our ensemble from a run of 1,000,000 steps.
+Of the 93 state legislative geographies described above, our ensembles found at least one majority-Black district in 52 of them (27 lower house, 25 upper house).
+We restrict our analysis of MMD redistricting to these 52 geographies.
+For each geography, we impose a population deviation limit of 5\% minus the \emph{critical offset} found in Section~\ref{sec:popbal}.

+\paragraph{Convergence} Table~\ref{tab:convergence} in the Appendix summarizes results for Markov chain convergence tests for our main ensemble analyses.
 Using the Gelman-Rubin split-$\hat{R}$ diagnostic \cite{gelman2014bayesian}, we find that estimates of the metrics we study in Section~\ref{sec:popbal} show clear signs of convergence in the large majority of the geographies we study ($\hat{R} \leq 1.01$, $\mathsf{ESS} \geq 400$).
-We see clear signs of convergence in a smaller majority ensembles in Section~\ref{sec:gingles}.
+Compared to the analyses in Section~\ref{sec:popbal}, fewer ensembles in Section~\ref{sec:gingles} exhibit clear signs of convergence.
 In that context, we view the convergence tests as less important: we are using MCMC sampling more as a way to optimize quantity of interest (the number of MMDs) rather than to estimate one (the MMD discrepancy), in line with the \emph{Gingles 1} test.
-See Table~\ref{tab:convergence} in the Supporting Information for more information on chain convergence tests.

-We generate ensembles for each of 93 state legislative geographies.
-This includes the upper and lower geographies for 45 bicameral states and one geography for Nebraska's unicameral legislature.
-It excludes 4 states where our MCMC chains do not find any plans that are population balanced to 5\% in DEMO: Hawaii, New Hampshire, North Dakota, and Vermont.
-This limitation is due to our use of Census block groups rather than Census blocks as the unit of geography in our chains.
-Since the state legislative districts in these states are relatively small in population, it is computationally inefficient to find valid districts composed of block groups using MCMC methods.